Adaptive bikes can be hired across Derbyshire

 Our commitment to fairness and equality

 Active Derbyshire support the 'Charter for Change', created by the EFDS which outlines three asks:

 1. Everyone involved in providing sport or physical activity will support disabled people to participate.

 2. Disabled people will have the same opportunity as non-disabled people to be active throughout their lives.

 3. All communications about sport and physical activity will promote positive public attitudes towards disabled people's participation.

 Click here to find out more about the Charter for Change.

 Matthew Dalley, our IMPACT project ambassador.

 Active Derbyshire projects

-Active Derbyshire also manage disability focused sport and physical activity projects that aim to engage with more disabled people.
+Active Derbyshire have a history of managing disability focused sport and physical activity projects with the aim to engage with more disabled people.